Adrita-Khan/Modified-Gravity/README.md

 A project of [Dunlap Institute](https://www.dunlap.utoronto.ca/) in collaboration with [CCDS](https://ccds.ai/) and [CASSA](https://cassa.site/) to **forecast signatures of modified gravity theories** through cross-correlation analyses.

+> **Status:** We are currently developing theoretical predictions and forecasts using emulators.
+These results will be validated against observational data upon the public release of the LSST dataset.

 ---